AltspaceVR/AltspaceSDK/README.md

 cursorEvents.addEffect( dragEffect, cube );
 cursorEvents.addEffect( hoverEffect, cube );
 ```
 Now the cube is draggable (using left mouse click) and it will also change color when the cursor hovers over it.
-In addition to using plugins included with this SDK, you can create your own, for use in your apps or to share with the Altspace developer community.
+In addition to using plugins included with this SDK, you can create your own, for use in your apps or to share with the AltspaceVR developer community.

 **Step 7**:
 Add muti-player networking with [FirebaseSync]